mosajjal/blog/content/posts/2022-03-26-caddywiper.md

 ![ghidra-1](/img/caddywiper/DsRoleGetPrimaryDomainInformation-ghidra-1.png)

-according to Microsoft documentation The DsRoleGetPrimaryDomainInformation function retrieves state data for the computer.
+according to Microsoft documentation, The `DsRoleGetPrimaryDomainInformation` function retrieves state data for the computer.
 This data includes the state of the directory service installation and domain data.

 If we take a closer look at the function call, we can see that the function has been called with 3 parameters: `DsRoleGetPrimaryDomainInformation(0,1,&empty_int_pointer);`. the 0 refers to the `lpServer` parameter, meaning the function will be called on the local computer (refer to the link above for more info on that).
-The `1` is the `InfoLevel` parameter, which specifies the level of output needed, as well as the type of output being pushed to our `empty_int_pointer`. refering to [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/win32/api/dsrole/ne-dsrole-dsrole_primary_domain_info_level), we can see `1` refers to the first item in the C++ enum, which is `DsRolePrimaryDomainInfoBasic` :
+The `1` is the `InfoLevel` parameter, which specifies the level of output needed, as well as the type of output being pushed to our `empty_int_pointer`. referiring to [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/win32/api/dsrole/ne-dsrole-dsrole_primary_domain_info_level), we can see `1` refers to the first item in the C++ enum, which is `DsRolePrimaryDomainInfoBasic` :

 ```cpp
 typedef enum _DSROLE_PRIMARY_DOMAIN_INFO_LEVEL {